Riobener/AudioStudio/README.md

 # AudioStudio
-The future Android app for audio processing and music creation, like Caustic and another famous mobile DAW.
+The future Android app for audio processing and music creation, like Caustic and others well known mobile DAWs.